-There are many grip variations you can do to perform this exercise, but for now you would have a tight pronated grip shoulders width apart with your thumbs underneath the bar.
+There are many grip variations you can do to perform this exercise, but for now, you would have a tight pronated grip shoulders width apart with your thumbs underneath the bar.
 Stay in an active hang with your scapulars retracted as this will provide you with additional support for the shoulder and increase power and muscle mass.

 The muscles that are in use in the middle of your back are the traps, rhomboid, and lats, this is great for those who are looking to sculpt their body and build muscle.
-Don’t be surprised if your back feels sore during the day you perform lots of Australian Pull Ups, and even more sore the following day.
+Don’t be surprised if your back feels sore during the day you perform lots of Australian pull-ups, and even more sore the following day.
 This is because your muscles are working harder than they’re used to or in a different way which inevitably grows your back muscles, giving the body a V-shape physique that looks enchanting and powerful.

-The Australian pull up is an easier variation exercise which is used as a progression towards achieving the pull up.
-With the Australian pull up, you are pulling your body horizontally upwards, which makes this exercise easier since there is less load on the upper body as your legs are the ground, taking most of your weight away from your upper body.
+The Australian pull-up is an exercise that is used as a progression toward achieving the pull-up.
+With the Australian pull-up, you are pulling your body horizontally upwards, which makes this exercise easier since there is less load on the upper body as your legs are on the ground, taking most of your weight away from your upper body.

-Whereas, with the pull up you are pulling your body vertically upwards without the assistance of your legs which increases load on the upper body, therefore, creating more resistance on the muscles.
-Australian pull-ups improve your posture by working on the erector spinae muscle group, along with engaging many muscles along the spine of your scapular, such as your rear deltoids and your traps which is good for broadening your shoulders and straightening your back.
+Whereas, with pull-ups, you are pulling your body vertically upwards without the assistance of your legs which increases the load on the upper body, therefore, creating more resistance on the muscles.
+Australian pull-ups improve your posture by working on the erector spinae muscle group, along with engaging many muscles along the spine of your scapulars, such as your rear deltoids and your traps which is good for broadening your shoulders and straightening your back.